 On other days, we see rain in the distance–low clouds, and spotlights of misty arrows connecting sky and earth, choosing the trees and water out there somewhere.

-The undulating line of treetops in front of us is so easy to trace with our eyes.
+The undulating line of treetops is so easy to trace with our eyes.
 Just one or two curves.
 The treetops meet…empty space.
 The air is tinted pale watercolor blue.

 Can there be such a thing as an inviting wall?
 The dense and healthy trees are reflected en masse in the bay, sometimes like a tide of green algae, but most often as shadow on silver.